verv-vlux/VLX/README.md

 ## Usage with Truffle Flattener

-You are also able to verify contracts that were developed with Truffle on Etherscan.
+You are also able to verify contracts that were developed with Truffle on Etherscan using a flattened solidty file.

 Installation: